arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * When is a cache not useful or even dangerous?
 * What's new in CPUs since the 80s, and how does it affect programming?
 * In which part of the lifecycle performace should be taken in consideration, and how?
+* Why, in a SOA, long-lived transactions are discorauged and Sagas are suggested instead?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?